Blue Jersey Band

 40s, 50s, 60s.
 Tight harmonies, masterful flatpicking by two-time NJ Guitar

-fretless bass.
-We have played libraries: Princeton (NJ), Westfield (NJ),
+player rounding out the trio.
+We have played libraries: Princeton (NJ),

-(Bethlehem PA), Communiversity (Princeton NJ), New
+festivals: Musikfest (Bethlehem PA), Communiversity (Princeton NJ), New

-England Folk Festival (Mansfield MA), Bordentown Green Fair (NJ), New Hope Arts &
+England Folk Festival (MA), Bordentown Green Fair (NJ), New Hope Arts &

 Crafts (PA); and a host of other venues: South Brunswick Jazz Café,

-Perkasie Patchwork Coffeehouse, Salon 33, Café 420, Halo Pub Series,
+Perkasie Patchwork Coffeehouse, Salon 33, Halo Pub Series, Rock n

-(Moorestown), Dragonfly Café (Somerset).
-We also do cocktails, contra
+(Moorestown).
+We also do cocktails, dinner parties, contra dances, house

-Frank Ruck, originally from the Sandy Hook area of NJ, started playing
+Frank Ruck, originally from the Jersey Shore area of NJ, started playing

 guitar at a young age but then went to Rowan University as a piano major.
 In

-the 1980's he won the NJ Traditional Styles Guitar Championship two times
+the 1980's, he won the NJ Traditional Styles Guitar Championship two

 Flatpicking Championship.
-He took up mandolin at age 40 and hasn't
+He took up mandolin at age 40 and has not

 Ellen Ruck started playing guitar at age 10.
 She was a guitar teacher at age